 15. Welcome to our Lodge room

 A highly interactive and live only version of the above talk, it is intended for White Table meetings when potential candidates and other interested parties, such as friends and family members, are present.
 The talk is delivered in a Lodge room and Lodge officers are asked to contribute using materials provided by Bro.
 Harvey.
-It has been used very successfully to demonstrate a more open approach to communicating Freemasonry.
-Bro.
-Harvey’s approach to “myth busting” and his manner of explaining Freemasonry in every day language has been especially welcomed by those with little understanding of Freemasonry.
-Furthermore, this talk has also helped a considerable number of people to make the decision to apply to become Freemasons.
+This talk has helped a considerable number of people to make the decision to apply to become Freemasons.

 17. The Royal Arch – what is it all about?